 The HESI Score is used to describe performance on Specialty and Exit Exams.
-The HESI predictability model (HPM), a proprietary mathematical model, is used to calculate each HESI Score (typical range from 0 to 1,500).
-The HPM considers several factors, including the difficulty level of each test item and the performance by that student on all the items.
+The HESI predictability model (HPM), a proprietary mathematical model, is used to calculate each HESI Score (typical range from o to 1500).
+The HPM considers several factors, including the difficulty level of each test item and the performance by that student on all of the items.
 Research on predictive accuracy of the HESI exams has been conducted using this HESI Score.
-Research studies have found the HESI Score to be highly accurate in predicting NCLEX success.
-For example, while a score of 850 or more is acceptable, students who score at 900 or above on the HESI Exit Exam are predicted to pass the NCLEX without additional preparation.
+Research studies have found the HESI Score to be highly accurate in predicting NCLEX® success.